cronvel/kung-fig/doc/KFG.md

 name: "Joe Doe"
 ```

-Inside a quoted string, all character are available except three types that have special meanings:
+Inside a quoted string, all characters are available except three types that have special meanings:
-- the double-quote `"` itself should be *escaped* with a backslash `\`, otherwise it would mean the end of the string
+- the double-quote `"` itself should be *escaped* with a backslash: `\"`, otherwise it would mean the end of the string
-- the backslash `\` should be *escaped* with another backslash `\`, because it is used for escape sequence
+- the backslash `\` should be *escaped* with another backslash: `\\`, because it is used to start escape sequence
-- all controle characters are illegals, they should be represented by a backslash escape sequence
+- all controle characters are illegals, they should be represented by a backslash escape sequence, see below

-Special chars backslash escape sequence:
+Backslash escape sequence:
 - `\b` for the *bell* controle char
 - `\f` for the *form feed* controle char
 - `\n` for the *new line* controle char
 - `\r` for the *carriage return* controle char
 - `\t` for the *tab* controle char
 - `\\` for a single *backslash* `\` char
-- `\/` for a single *slash* `\` char (escaping slashes is optional and not recommended)
+- `\/` for a single *slash* `\` char (escaping slashes is **optional** and **not recommended**)
 - `\"` for the *double-quote* `"` char
-- `\uXXXX` for writing a char using its unicode code point, where *XXXX* is the hexedecimal unicode code point
+- `\uXXXX` for writing a char using its unicode code point, where *XXXX* is the hexedecimal unicode code point,
+  this is **optional**, KFG support UTF-8 out of the box, so it should be used only if one want to avoid
+  some strange chararacters in its source code

 Quoted strings does not support multi-line: they should start and end at the same line, however the **content**
-of the string can be multi-line: just use the `\n` special sequence to represent each new line.
+of the string can be multi-line: just insert as many `\n` as you need.

 <a name="ref.strings.introduced"></a>
 ### Introduced Strings

-Introduced strings are strings introduced by the *greater than* sign `>` followed by a space ` `.
+*Introduced strings* are strings introduced by the *greater than* sign `>` followed by a space ` `.

 This KFG file will produce `{ "name": "Joe Doe" }`: